by Harry Ovington

 In this breath-taking composition, Harry Ovington blends field recordings of nature with sonified weather pattern datasets, capturing three separate perspectives of the dawn chorus; the birds, the insects and a person walking through the landscape as the sun rises.

 Right now, we all carry with us our experiences of lockdown and our hopes for recovery.
-In our confinement, we listened intently.
 Might these vivid reconnections with nature lead us to different choices and bring about a wilder future?